memburg/spotify-to-youtube/README.md

 - [ ] Store all this data in CSV (?).
 - [ ] Use the YouTube API (?) [maybe Selenium] to create the playlists based on the collected data.

+## Observations

+I'm kinda an idiot and I got blocked by Spotify, I didn't know I could retrieve public playlists without loging in.

+I will proceed to scrap the data without login in.

 ## Install

 Make sure you activated the virtual environment.